-I recently conducted a workshop at The ASPCA/Cornell/Maddie's Shelter Medicine Conference, along with my good friend and colleague Bert Troughton, titled “Shelterer to Rehomer.”
-We designed the workshop to help shelter and rescue professionals learn the subtle shift from keeping animals safe in a shelter or foster home to moving animals from the shelter into adopter homes.
+In 2013, I debuted a workshop at The ASPCA/Cornell/Maddie's Shelter Medicine Conference, along with my good friend and colleague Bert Troughton.
+The workshop was titled “Shelterer to Rehomer,” and we designed it to help shelter and rescue professionals learn the subtle shift from keeping animals safe in a shelter or foster home to moving animals from the shelter into adopter homes.

 Let’s look at the goal of making sure the dogs get along.
 I would challenge the notion that observing the dogs interact in the shelter environment is an indicator of how they will behave at home.
 Home is full of resources to guard and changes in routine, things we will not see in the shelter.
 In fact, these intros may actually cause the adopter to feel as if the dogs will of course get along because the adoption agency, which required this dog-to-dog meet, “allowed” the adoption to occur.
 If there is a disagreement or outright aggression between the dogs in the home, these prior expectations will not be met… maybe resulting in an adoption with a lower likelihood of success!

 I have heard of more than one incident in which the dog-to-dog intros went beautifully—and the dogs then had brutal fights in the car on the way home from the adoption agency.

 Here’s how to set up realistic expectations for adopters